Search: 1186 results

 He also made ten bronze basins, each of which could hold about 240 gallons.
 Each basin was six feet in diameter; there was one basin for each stand.

-And Solomon left all the vessels unweighed , because they were exceeding many: the weight of the brass could not be found out.
+Solomon left all the vessels [unweighed], because they were exceeding many: the weight of the brass could not be found out.

-And king Solomon, and all the congregation of Israel, that were assembled unto him, were with him before the ark, sacrificing sheep and oxen, that could not be told nor numbered for multitude.
+King Solomon and all the congregation of Israel, who were assembled to him, were with him before the ark, sacrificing sheep and cattle, that could not be counted nor numbered for multitude.

 The poles [were] long, and the ends of the poles could be seen from the holy place {in front of} the inner sanctuary, but they could not be seen [from] the outside, and they are there until this day.

-So that the priests could not stand to minister because of the cloud: for the glory of the LORD had filled the house of the LORD.
+so that the priests could not stand to minister by reason of the cloud; for the glory of Yahweh filled the house of Yahweh.

 For will God really dwell on the earth?
 Behold, the heavens and the heaven of heavens could not contain you! {How could} this house that I have built?